lwerdna/workbench/detect-architecture-with-goodness-of-fit/README.md

 result = sum([(sampled[i] - reference[i])**2 / reference[i] for i in range(256)])
 ```

-I think this test statistic is then looked up in a table, where if it exceeds some threshold or critical value, you can conclude the sampled data is not from the reference distribution (data is special), otherwise it is (null hypothesis, data is not special).
+Normally, this test statistic is then looked up in a table, where if it exceeds some threshold or critical value, you can conclude the sampled data is not from the reference distribution (data is special, reject null hypothesis), otherwise the result isn't special enough, and you cannot reject.

-We're not interested in a simple "yes/no" but which reference distribution it's closest to.
-So we'll simply compute the four scores and choose the reference implementation scoring the lowest (is the most similar).
+However, we're not interested in a simple accept/reject, but rather which reference distribution is closest.
+We want to score each of the reference distributions versus the sampled distribution, and declare a winner: the reference implementation scoring the lowest (is the most similar).

 We want to disregard bytes in the input blob that are definitely not code.
 Two techniques I can think of off the top of my head are: